esrlabs/northstar/README.md

 ### Processes

-Started Northstar contains are Linux processes.
+Started Northstar containers are Linux processes.
 The attributes and environment for a spawned container is described in a container manifest which is included in a NPK.
 The container manifest allows to configure the following Linux subsystems and features: